apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 Suppose you want to reduce hallucinations.
 Why would you not rephrase your training data, or at least your finetuning data, to be more amenable to that?
 Build a dataset of unknowable things by generating questions from other pretraining data and filtering.
 Add refusals ("sorry I'm a language model I don't know this") with diverse phrasing so it can get a sense for when to do so.
 Then finetune on this data.

 That works pretty well, but why not embed it deeper?
 Pretrain on it too.
-Then your finetuning will be easier.
+Then eliciting that behavior will be easier when you optimize for it later.

 And likewise with RL.
 We have results that